-"Protection against arbitrary search or entry.
+"Protection against arbitrary search or entry

-- (1) Except with his own consent, no person shall be subjected to the search of his person or his property or the entry by others on his premises. - (2) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this section to the extent that the law in question makes provision - - (a) that is reasonably required in the interests of defence, public safety, public order, public morality, public health, town and country planning, the development and utilisation of mineral resources, or the development or utilisation of any property for a purpose beneficial to the community; - (b) that is reasonably required for the purpose of protecting the rights or freedoms of other persons; - (c) that authorises an officer or agent of the Government of The Gambia, a local government authority or a body corporate established by law for public purposes to enter on the premises of any person in order to inspect those premises or anything thereon for the purpose of any tax, rate or due or in order to carry out work connected with any property that is lawfully on those premises and that belongs to that Government, authority or body corporate, as the case may be; or - (d) that authorises, for the purpose of enforcing the judgement or order of a court in any civil proceedings, the search of any person or property by order of a court or entry upon any premises by such order.
+- (1) Except with his own consent, no person shall be subjected to the search of his person or his property or the entry by others on his premises. - (2) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this section to the extent that the law in question makes provision - - (a) that is reasonably required in the interests of defence, public safety, public order, public morality, public health, town and country planning, the development and utilisation of mineral resources, or the development or utilisation of any property for a purpose beneficial to the community; - (b) that is reasonably required for the purpose of protecting the rights or freedoms of other persons; - (c) that authorises an officer or agent of the Government of The Gambia, local a government authority or a body corporate established by law for public corporate purposes to enter on the premises of any person in order to inspect premises anything those or thereon for the purpose of any tax, rate or due or in order to carry out work connected with any property that is lawfully on those premises and that belongs to that Government, authority or body corporate, as the case may be; or and except so far as that provision or, as the case may be, anything done under the authority thereof is shown not to be reasonably justifiable in a democratic society".

+(d) that authorises, for the purpose of enforcing the judgment or order of a court in any civil proceedings, the search of any person or property by order of a court or entry upon any premises by such order,